gazebosim/docs/Tutorials/Moving_robot/moving_robot.md

 #### Breaking the code down

-The `<plugin>` tag has two attributes, `filename` which takes the library name, `name` takes the name of the plugin.
-In the `<left_joint>` and `<right_joint>` tags we define the joints which connect the left and right wheel with the body of the robot, in our case `left_wheel_joint` and `right_wheel_joint`. `<wheel_separation>` takes the distance between the two wheels in our robot, We have our `left_wheel` at 0.6 and `right-wheel` -0.6 in y-axis with respect to the `chassis` so the `wheel_separation` is 1.2 . `<wheel_radius>` takes the radius of the wheel which was defined in the `<radius>` tag. `<odom_publish_frequency>` set the frequency by which our car will accept the moving commands it is in `HZ` unit
+The `<plugin>` tag has two attributes, `filename` which takes the library name and `name` takes the name of the plugin.
+In the `<left_joint>` and `<right_joint>` tags we define the joints which connect the left and right wheel with the body of the robot, in our case `left_wheel_joint` and `right_wheel_joint`. `<wheel_separation>` takes the distance between the two wheels in our robot, We have our `left_wheel` at 0.6 m and `right-wheel` -0.6 m in y-axis with respect to the `chassis` so the `wheel_separation` is 1.2 m. `<wheel_radius>` takes the radius of the wheel which was defined in the `<radius>` tag. `<odom_publish_frequency>` set the frequency by which our car will accept the moving commands it is in `Hz` unit.

-## Messages and Topics
+## Nodes, Topics and Messages

-One of the main concepts in communication in Ignition is "Topics".
+A "nodes" isn't really much more than an executable file, Nodes can communicate with each other through "topics".
 A topic is simply a name for grouping a specific set of messages or a particular service.
-The communication happens between two nodes through topics.
 All the nodes in the network can act as publishers, subscribers, provide services and request services.
-A publisher is a node that produces information and a subscriber is a node that consumes information.<br/>
+A publisher is a node that produces information and a subscriber is a node that consumes information.

 In our case we will send a message to topic name `/model/vehicle_blue/cmd_vel` and our robot subscribe to this topic to get command that make the robot move.
-Let's do it<br/>
+Let's do it.
+Launch the car world.

-Launch the car world `ign gazebo car_world.sdf`
+`ign gazebo car_world.sdf`

-In another terminal let's send a message to to our car.<br/>
+In another terminal let's send a message to to our car.

 `ign topic -t "/model/vehicle_blue/cmd_vel" -m ignition.msgs.Twist -p "linear: {x: 0.5}, angular: {z: 0.05}"`

 Now you should have your robot moving in the simulation **Note** don't forget to press the play in the simulation.
 The command is simple we need to specify topic to publish to after the `-t` option and after the `-m` we specify the message type.
-Our robot expect message of type `Twist` which consists of two components `linear` and `angular`. after the `-p` option we specify the content(value) of the message. for linear speed `x: 0.5` for angular speed `z: 0.05`.
+Our robot expect message of type `Twist` which consists of two components `linear` and `angular`.
+After the `-p` option we specify the content(value) of the message. for linear speed `x: 0.5` for angular speed `z: 0.05`.
 For more information about topics and messages in ignition check Transport lib [tutorials](igniton transport)

 ## Moving the robot using keyboard